 - 1 tablespoon cashews or other nuts chopped (may use little more)

 - 1 teaspoon raisins adjust the amount as you like

 - Dry roast the sooji in a large pan or kadai for about 2 to 3 minutes until raw smell goes away.
 You can skip this step if you are using roasted sooji flour.

 - Add ghee to the dry roasted sooji and roast again for another 1 minute until the sooji is roasted in ghee.

-- Add water and saffron strands to the sooji and cook in medium heat, while you keep stirring.
+- Add water to the sooji and cook in medium heat, while you keep stirring.
 Once the sooji is cooked and almost all the water is evaporated, add the sugar to the pan and stir well until the sugar is almost dissolved which takes about a minute.
 Stir well to remove any lumps that may form which can be easily remove by stirring.